-What is the average size and condition of smolts leaving the watershed?
+What is the average size and condition of steelhead smolts leaving the watershed?

-Napa River steelhead smolts have been consistently large in all sampling years (2009-2016), with an average length of 189 millimeters (7.4 inches).
-It is well known that larger smolts have a significant survival advantage in the ocean and return to spawn at much higher rates than smaller smolts (less than about 6 inches).
-Based on the size of our smolts and existing literature, we estimate ocean survival at around 25%, meaning that perhaps one in four smolts returns to spawn as an adult.
+Napa River steelhead smolts have been consistently large in all sampling years, with an average length of about 190 millimeters (7.5 inches).
+It is well-documented in the scientific literature that larger salmonid smolts have a significant survival advantage in the ocean and return to spawn at much higher rates than smaller smolts.
+Based on the size of our smolts and existing literature, we estimate ocean survival may be as high as 25%, meaning that perhaps one in every four smolts returns to the Napa River as an adult.